Saturday, May 29, 2010

 And it becomes almost comical.
 When spring arrives, people put out their lawn furniture, mow the grass, and then push their perpetual "for sale" car or boat out of the garage and onto the lawn.
 No where else in the country does it take two or three years to sell a car or an old day-sailor.

 You read that right.
 Two years, sometimes three.
 We see the same clapped-out crap for sale, year after year.
 And even though these are depreciating assets, worth less as times goes on, the prices never drop, and in fact, often go up.
+(UPDATE: We returned to Central New York years after writing this posting and say the same damn sailboat for sale five years after we left, and nearly seven years since it first was put on the front lawn for sale!).

 Apparently, these people never heard of eBay.
 List it there, BAM! it's gone in 7 days.
 Or maybe autotrader.
 Or maybe looking up the book value on something and pricing it accordingly.